HengYangDS/sage-ai-collab/.junie/guidelines.md

 ### Session Automation (MCP Tools)

-Use these MCP tools to automate session tracking:
+Use these MCP tools to automate session tracking.

+> **Note**: These session management tools require a custom MCP server implementation or can be
+> simulated manually by creating files in `.history/`.
+If no session MCP server is configured,
+> use manual file creation as the fallback approach (see Session History Management above).

 | Tool             | When to Call                                     | Purpose                                  |
 |------------------|--------------------------------------------------|------------------------------------------|